-The Lady Dior was first introduced in 1994 under the creative direction of Christian Dior’s successor, Gianfranco Ferré.
-Initially, the bag was nicknamed Chouchou – French for “the favourite” – and was only renamed a year after its first release.
+The Lady Dior bag was first introduced in 1994 under the creative direction of Christian Dior’s successor, Gianfranco Ferré.
+Initially, this icon was nicknamed Chouchou – French for “the favourite” – and was only renamed a year after its first release.

 The story goes that France’s former First Lady, Bernadette Chirac, sought advice from the Maison Dior on the hunt for an adequate gift for the upcoming state visit of Diana, the Princess of Wales.
 Lady Diana, thrilled by the gifted handbag, immediately ordered all available colourways.
 She was spotted carrying it on several occasions, publicly demonstrating her admiration.
 Dior soon changed the Chouchou’s name to Lady Dior, a wordplay paying homage to the bag’s most prestigious fan.

 The Lady Dior is assembled from 144 parts in ateliers in Florence.
 The hardware alone is constructed from 43 metal parts – from charms to feet and eyelets.
-Ever since it has come to fame in the mid-‘90s, the Lady Dior has been released in different sizes, colours, materials, and seasonal special editions – from John Galliano’s leopard-printed 1999 version to Maria Grazia Chiuri’s opulent embroideries.
-When browsing for your first Lady Dior, consider the right size, material, and the design features you value.
+Ever since it came to fame in the mid-‘90s, the Lady Dior has been released in different sizes, colours, materials, and seasonal special editions – from John Galliano’s leopard-printed 1999 version to Maria Grazia Chiuri’s opulent embroideries.
+When browsing for your first Lady Dior bag, consider the right size, material, and the design features you value.

 Here’s what you need to know

 Are you thinking about taking the plunge?
 We have asked YouTuber and Dior-enthusiast Emma Anders for her personal advice.
-Here’s what to keep in mind for your first-time purchase of the Lady Dior.
+Here’s what to keep in mind for your first-time purchase of the Lady Dior bag.

 |Bag Size||Measurement in cm|